-Can I upload/import patient data in bulk?

-- Yes, you can bulk upload data in a suitably formatted .csv file. - Please make sure you are using the correct .csv file for the correct dataset i.e. use AA v3 Import labels for patients discharged after 01 April 2023.

-Guidance on how to format these files is available on both the web tool's 'Imports' page at www.nrap.org.uk (available to select from the top menu bar of the homepage of the audit once you are logged in) or alternatively you can contact the NRAP audit team or our webtool provider here helpdesk@crownaudit.org for more information.
+- Can I upload/import patient data in bulk? - Yes, you can bulk upload data in a suitably formatted .csv file. - Guidance on how to format these files is available on both the web tool's 'Downloads' page at www.nrap.org.uk (available to select from the top menu bar of the homepage of the audit once you are